carsdotcom/powertrain/README.md

 __See "Usage" section below for using `powertrain` with an existing project.__

 To get started with powertrain, add a Makefile to the root of your project directory.
 This should be in the same directory as you Dockerfile.

-Here's an example of what a powertrain Makefile file might look like:
+Here's an example of what the most basic powertrain Makefile file can look like:

     include $(POWERTRAIN)

     NAME=my-application

-    VERSION=default
-    SEMVER=patch
-    INSTANCES=1
+That's all.
+For some basic use cases, that's all you'll need.
+But for most projects you'll need a little more.

+Here's a more detailed example

+    include $(POWERTRAIN)

+    NAME=my-application
+    INSTANCES=4
     REGISTRY=repository.cars.com
-    SLEEP=10
     DEFAULT_PORT=1337
     RUN_SCRIPT=$(CURDIR)/scripts/docker/run.sh
     VERSION_SCRIPT=$(CURDIR)/scripts/docker/var/VERSION.sh